How in the world is Astronaut Ice Cream® made?

 We use REAL ice cream that is placed into a vacuum chamber and frozen to 60 degrees BELOW zero.
 This causes the water from the ice cream to turn into ice.
 Next, the pressure is lowered in the chamber and enough heat is slowly added to allow the ice to change directly from solid to vapor without passing through a liquid phase.
 This process continues for hours, resulting in a perfect freeze-dried ice cream.

-Removing water via freeze-drying reduces food weight up to 90%.
-This helps astronauts meet weight restrictions on space missions and it can help you lighten your pack on the trails.
-Freeze-drying preserves food’s shape, color and texture making it last longer.
+Removing water via freeze-drying reduces food weight by up to 90%.
+This helps astronauts meet weight restrictions on space missions, and it can help you lighten your pack on the trails.
+Freeze-drying preserves food’s shape, color, and texture, making it last longer.
 Microorganisms, the food spoiling culprits, are eliminated in the freeze-drying process.

-Recent studies have proven that freeze-drying fruit is used as a top technique for retaining nutrients.
-According to the American Institute of Cancer Research freeze-dried foods retain the vast majority of the vitamins and minerals found in their original state.
+Recent studies have proven that freeze-drying is a top technique for retaining nutrients in fruit.
+According to the American Institute of Cancer Research, freeze-dried foods retain the vast majority of the vitamins and minerals found in their original state.
 In fact, freeze-dried food typically retains 97% of its nutrition due to the cold vacuum process that is used to extract the water.

-It has long been disputed whether or not freeze-dried ice cream made an appearance on the Apollo 7 mission, however what we do know is that our ice cream was created with the intention to be used for the space program and space education.
+It has long been disputed whether or not freeze-dried ice cream made an appearance on the Apollo 7 mission.
+However, what we do know is that our ice cream was created with the intention of being used for the space program and space education.
 In early 2016, late show host Stephen Colbert sent Astronaut Foods ice cream into space LIVE, so yes, we can confirm it has been to space!
-Check out the fun video here: http://bit.ly/AFColbert.
+Check out the fun video here.

 Yes!
 The inner paper wrapper has two slits to facilitate the freeze-drying process.
 You’ll find these in each package.